sdam-au/EDCS_ETL/README.md

 [CC-BY-SA 4.0](https://github.com/sdam-au/EDH_ETL/blob/master/LICENSE.md)

 ## Data

+**The original raw data** is published at manfredclauss.de webinterface as HTML.
+The output of the webinterface is accessed and saved by a third party tool, [Lat Epig 2.0](https://github.com/mqAncientHistory/EpigraphyScraperNotebook), in a series of CVS files by their respective province.

+The scripts access the main dataset via a webinterface, transform it into one dataframe object and save the outcome to SDAM project directory on sciencedata.dk.
+Since the most important data files are in a [public folder](https://sciencedata.dk/shared/1f5f56d09903fe259c0906add8b3a55e), you can use and re-run our analyses even without a sciencedata.dk account and access to our team folder.
+A separate Python package ```sddk``` was created specifically for accessing sciencedata.dk from Python (see https://github.com/sdam-au/sddk).
+If you want to save the dataset in a different location, the scripts might be easily modified.

-**The final dataset** produced by the scripts in this repo is called `EDCS_text_cleaned_[timestamp].json` and is located in our project datastorage on `sciencedata.dk` in the public folder.
+**The final (streamlined) dataset** produced by the scripts in this repo is called `EDCS_text_cleaned_[timestamp].json` and is located in our project datastorage on `sciencedata.dk` in the public folder.
 You can access the file without having to login into sciencedata.dk.
 Here is a path to the file on sciencedata.dk:

 `SDAM_root/SDAM_data/EDCS/public/EDCS_text_cleaned[timestamp].json`